George W. Stannard Gymnasium

-Home to the College’s women’s volleyball and basketball teams, as well as the Hornet men’s basketball program, this 1,500-seat facility hosts more than 30 home athletic contests a year and a number of campus and community functions, including the Hornet and Lady Hornet Basketball Camps.
-Open to public by membership or by group reservations through the conference office when the SHAPE facility is open.
-For information contact Sue Henry, LSC’s director of intramurals/SHAPE manager at 802 626-6242 or Susan.Henry@lyndonstate.edu.
+Home to the College’s women’s volleyball and basketball teams, as well as the Hornet men’s basketball program, this 1,500-seat facility host more than 30 home athletic contests a year and a number of campus and community functions, including the Hornet and Lady Hornet Basketball Camps.
+Open to the public by membership or by group reservations through the conference office when the SHAPE facility is open.

 The Bole Gym is the site of several classes within Lyndon’s Physical Education Teacher Certification curriculum and the College’s highly popular intramural athletic program.
-Open to public by membership or by group reservations through the conference office when the SHAPE facility is open.
-For information contact Sue Henry, LSC’s director of intramurals/SHAPE manager at 802 626-6242 or Susan.Henry@lyndonstate.edu.
+Open to the public by membership or by group reservations through the conference office when the SHAPE facility is open.

 The Gravity Well is a new indoor rock climbing center that gives climbers of all abilities a sheltered experience when the weather outside gets nasty—or anytime.
 Check out our inset crack systems, Heuco Holes, layback corners, and whatever else our wall staff can come up with to get your pump on.
 Instruction offered.
-No charge for LSC students, faculty, and staff.
+There is no charge for Lyndon students, faculty, and staff.
 Public cost is $7 per person per evening.
 Memberships are available.

-Open to public by membership when the SHAPE facility is open.
-For information contact Sue Henry, LSC’s director of intramurals/SHAPE manager at 802 626-6242 or Susan.Henry@lyndonstate.edu.
+Open to the public by membership when the SHAPE facility is open.

 Home to our men’s lacrosse and soccer programs, as well as the women’s soccer team.
 The Varsity athletics field hosts some intramural athletics, community recreation activities, the Vermont Voltage Soccer camp, and the annual commencement exercise.